Best Vanguard ETFs to Build a Portfolio

 Vanguard ETFs are some of the cheapest exchange-traded funds on the market.
 With a wide variety of funds to choose from, an investor can build a complete portfolio entirely from Vanguard's lineup of ETFs.
 In this article, we'll show you how to put together the best combination of funds to stay diversified.

 Most investors are familiar with Vanguard's mutual funds, most of which are passively-managed index funds with extremely low expense ratios.
-Vanguard also introduced the first index fund, Vanguard 500 Index (VFINX), in August of 1976.
+Vanguard also introduced the first index fund, Vanguard 500 Index (VFINX), in 1976.
 Since that time, they've been known as the home of low-cost, no-load mutual funds.
 In recent years, Vanguard has built an impressive selection of ETFs, which today makes Vanguard the second-largest provider of ETFs.

 How to Build a Portfolio of ETFs